Student Spotlight: Mike Siconolfi

 “I decided on Surgical Technology for a couple of reasons: the excitement of it, the variety of things you encounter, the opportunity to work with my hands, and the opportunity to make a difference and be part of something that really matters,” he said.

-Siconolfi now works at Cadence Health and loves his new career.
+Siconolfi now works for Northwestern Medicine and loves his career.

 “The training and classwork at COD prepared me for the role.
 There was a lot of hands-on learning in state-of-the-art labs and first-class health care facilities,” he said.
 “COD was close to my home and offered great flexibility in class schedules and a wide variety of options.
 It has a lot to offer students of all ages.
 You just have to commit to getting to a new spot and use the resources at the College to make it happen.”